-Threshold and Type Value Quotation/Tender Process Responsible for Procurement Ultra low value Transactions Up to £5k Place order with supplier best able to provide value for money.
+Threshold and Type Value Quotation/Tender Process Responsible for Procurement Ultra low value Transactions Place order with supplier best able to provide value for money.
 Should be with a supplier already on purchasing system.
 Record of reasons for selection need to be retained.
-Devolved Low Value Transactions £5,001 to £10,000 At least 3 electronic quotations.
-Must demonstrate value for money and the aggregated spend can not exceed £10k Devolved Intermediate Value Transactions £10,001 to £50,000 At least 3 electronic quotations, tender or further competition.
-Consider sourcing through available frameworks or by quotation on Bluelight EU Supply portal.
-Devolved or via Contracts & Procurement High Value Transactions Above £50,000 and below the current applicable EU Threshold Follow further competition or tender process via Contracts & Procurement Contracts & Procurement

-Over EU / Over the Follow mini-competition or tender Contracts & PCR current process via Contracts & Procurement Threshold applicable EU / Procurement PCR threshold
+Devolved Low Value Transactions £10,000 At least 3 electronic quotations.
+Must demonstrate value for money and the aggregated spend can not exceed £10k Devolved Intermediate Value Transactions £50,000 At least 3 electronic quotations, tender or further competition.
+Consider sourcing through available frameworks or by quotation on Bluelight Supply portal.
+Devolved or via Contracts & Procurement High Value Transactions Above £50,000 and below the current applicable PCR Threshold Follow further competition or tender process via Contracts & Procurement Contracts & Procurement Over EU / PCR Threshold Follow mini-competition or tender process via Contracts & Procurement Contracts & Procurement

 9.5.4 Acceptance procedures are set out below.
 Exemptions to this Regulation are detailed in 9.15 (Negotiated contract), 9.15 (Single Quotation/Tender Contract) and 9.16 (Proprietary Article or Service).
 The tender rules relating to procurements made under the Public Contracts Regulations will always apply.
 Post tender negotiation may only take place under the conditions set out in 9.15 (Negotiated Contract).
-If and when the UK exits from the EU, the UK will have an equivalent threshold that will apply to the public sector for procurement purposes, so the principles outlined above will remain.